 There are twenty Student Success Counselors and seven Behavioral Health Specialists who work with students in Grades 9-12.
 Our high school Counselors serve haumāna, ʻohana and kumu in four major areas:

-- Counseling - to prevent as well as to reduce student problems through advising students on appropriate course selections, monitoring their activities and progress, discussing student problems with teachers, working with students to help them realize and meet their school responsibilities, and assisting with college financial aid and admissions.
+To prevent as well as to reduce haumāna challenges through advising in registration process and course selection, monitoring activities and progress, discussing supports with teachers, working with haumāna to help them realize and meet their responsibilities, and assisting with post-secondary financial aid and admissions.

-The guidance curriculum at the 9th and 10th grade level includes sessions in self-esteem and motivation, goal setting, values clarification, coping with stress, understanding aptitude and achievement test results, decision-making, four-year planning, peer relationships, volunteer work, and a discussion about careers and the local/national job market.
+The advising curriculum at the 9th and 10th grade level includes sessions in self-esteem and motivation, goal setting, values clarification, coping with stress, understanding aptitude and achievement test results, decision-making, four-year planning, peer relationships, volunteer work, and discussions about careers and the local/national job market.
 The 11th and 12th grade curriculum focuses on post-high school planning.
 Topics include planning for the future, choosing a college, college and career resources available to students, resumes and recommendations, summer options (work, school, volunteer, etc.), financial aid, and entrance test registration.